You have the right to be confident that organisations handle your personal information responsibly and in line with good practice.

 - Include all necessary evidence.
 Send copies of all the key documents you have to evidence your complaint.
 Don’t send the originals as you might need them later.
 Also, don’t include additional documentation ‘just in case’.
 The more documents you send, the more likely it is that key information will be missed.

 - Keep good records.
 Clearly date all letters, make notes of all related conversations and keep copies of everything.

 - Exhaust the process.
 If the ‘final’ response you receive does not resolve the matter to your satisfaction but also signposts you to any further complaints or review procedure, make sure you exhaust that process before bringing the matter to our attention.

 We give guidance and support to organisations to help them get things right.
 We can also help you take steps to address your concern.
 We can’t act as your representative, award compensation or – apart from from in the most serious cases – punish an organisation for breaking the law.
 But we can help you understand how to best work with the organisation to resolve your concern.

 Should I raise my concern with the ICO?

 If the organisation has been unable, or unwilling, to resolve your information rights concern, you can raise the matter with us.
 We will use the information you have provided, including the organisation’s response to your concerns, to decide if your concern provides an opportunity to improve information rights practice.

 If we think it does provide that opportunity, we will take appropriate action.
 This could take a variety of forms.

 You should raise the matter with us within three months of your last meaningful contact with the organisation concerned.

-You can follow the advice on this page, or you can contact us via our live chat service or call our helpline on 0303 123 1113.
+You can follow the advice on this page, or you can raise your concern with us.